nicnocquee/speed-docs/apps/speed-docs-github-action/PUBLISHING.md

 2. **Everything else is automatic**:
    - ✅ Version automatically updated in `package.json`
-   - ✅ Action built and published
+   - ✅ Action built and published to separate repository
-   - ✅ Available as `nicnocquee/speed-docs@vX.X.X/apps/speed-docs-github-action`
+   - ✅ Available as `ACTION_REPO_URL@vX.X.X`

 ### Using the Helper Script